 Three churches are half rock-cut and half-masonry: Zindan Kilise (Ortahisar) and Holy Cross Church (Gömeda, Mustafapaşa), and Eski Cami Church (Mavrucan/Güzelöz).
 The bottom portion is carved out from the living rock, then stones were stacked to form the upper walls and ceiling.

 Binbir Kilise (“1001 Churches) was a Byzantine settlement on the slope of Karadağ, between Karaman and Konya.
-Though not in Cappadocia, the abandoned village features about 10 masonry churches from around the tenth century.
+Though not in Cappadocia, the abandoned village features about 10 remaining masonry churches from around the tenth century.

 Hasan Dağ south of Ihlara had several churches standing in the early twentieth century, but most have been destroyed since them.

 Several churches existed in the Kayseri province.
-The only remaining masory church is Panagia Church at Gereme on the north slope of Mt.
+The only remaining masonry church is Panagia Church at Gereme on the north slope of Mt.
 Erciyes.
 Three other churches in Kayseri, Manda, and Tomarza stood in the earlier 1900s, but are now destroyed.
 Those were among the earliest churches in Cappadocia, dating around 500 AD.